jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

 The original vision of hypertext as proposed by Ted Nelson [@Nelson1965;@Nelson2007] still waits to be realized.
-His influence is visible through people who, influenced by his works, shaped the computer world of today, last but not least the Web.^[Tim Berners-Lee references Nelson both in the proposal that led to the Web [@BernersLee1990;@Nelson1967] and at the early W3C homepage <http://www.w3.org/Xanadu.html> (1992/93) [@Nelson1980].]
+His influence is visible through people who, influenced by his works, shaped the computer world of today, last but not least the Web [@Nelson2008].^[Tim Berners-Lee references Nelson both in the proposal that led to the Web [@BernersLee1990;@Nelson1967] and at the early W3C homepage <http://www.w3.org/Xanadu.html> (1992/93) [@Nelson1980].]
 Nelson's core idea, a network of visibly connected documents called Xanadu, goes beyond the Web in several aspects.
-In particular it promises non-breaking links and it uses links to documents for creation of markup, among other uses such as versioning, quotation, etc., instead of using markup in documents to create links.
+In particular it promises non-breaking links and it uses links to build documents (with versions, quotations, overlay markup...) instead of using documents to build links [@Nelson1997].
 The concept of hypertext or more general 'hypermedia' has also been used differing from Nelson, both in the literary community (that focused on simple links), and in the hypertext research community (that focused on tools) [@WardripFruin2004].

 This paper tries to get back to the original vision of hypertext by specification of a formal model that puts transcludeable documents at its